 In December and January, which are generally the coldest months in Florence, you have the opportunity to practice some typical Winter sports while still remaining in the city (the mountains are not that close, unfortunately)!

-The Obihall (in eastern Florence), hosts the Tuscany Winter Park with skating on ice, snow tubing and a downhill ski.
+The Obihall (in eastern Florence), hosts the Florence Winter Park with skating on ice, snow tubing and a downhill ski.
 All necessary equipment can be rented on site.

 Those who wish to participate in the Mass on Christmas day and on Christmas Eve may find celebrations in most of the churches of Florence and beyond.